 Although this was a summer hike, I packed as if I was heading out for a much colder trek.
 This gear list includes plenty of warm gear to compensate for the chilly Colorado nights – especially when camping at high elevations like 11,000 or 12,000 feet.

-In addition to the warmer gear, I also planned to hike two separate 6-day stretches on the trail between my resupply towns.
+In addition to the warmer gear, I also planned to hike two 6-day stretches on the trail between my resupply towns.
 Thus, I carried my 68L ULA Circuit backpack to accommodate the extra weight and volume instead of my lighter 45L summer pack.

 All told, this gear list looks more toward a 3-season gear list than a mid-summer one.
 But nobody said the Colorado Trail would be easy.
 So let’s break my gear into a few useful categories: